Pop Culture Madness!

 The prospect of domination of the nation's scholars by Federal employment, project allocations, and the power of money is ever present - and is gravely to be regarded.

-Yet, in holding scientific research and discovery in respect, as we should, we must also be alert to the equal and opposite danger that public policy could itself become the captive of a scientific-technological elite"
+Yet, in holding scientific research and discovery in respect, as we should, we must also be alert to the equal and opposite danger that public policy could itself become the captive of a scientific-technological elite.”

 - Also from Dwight Eisenhower's Farewell Address to the Nation

-The critic Philip Toynbee wrote in The Observer: "There was a time when the Hobbit fantasies of Professor Tolkien were taken very seriously by many distinguished literary figures" but "today those books have passed into a merciful oblivion."
+The critic Philip Toynbee wrote in The Observer: “There was a time when the Hobbit fantasies of Professor Tolkien were taken very seriously by many distinguished literary figures,” but “today those books have passed into a merciful oblivion.”

 1961 Pop Culture History

 8-year-old Michelle Rochon wrote to President Kennedy concerned about the safety of Santa Claus amid Soviet nuclear testing at the North Pole.
-Kennedy wrote back that he had spoken to Santa and that he was fine.
+Kennedy wrote back that he had spoken to Santa and was fine.

 1961's Hurricane Debby was the only hurricane to make landfall in Ireland.

-Morely cigarettes are a fake brand of cigarettes used across mass media since April 5, 1961, first used on an episode of The Naked City.
+Morely Cigarettes are a fake brand of cigarettes used across mass media since April 5, 1961, first used on an episode of The Naked City.

 Human rights organization Amnesty International was founded in London.

-When Preservation Hall was founded in 1961, New Orleans was segregated, and a venue could lose its liquor license for allowing black and white musicians to play together, or allowing integrated audiences.
-So they offered no food, drinks, or dancing, and thus evaded laws against race-mixing.
+When Preservation Hall was founded in 1961, New Orleans was segregated, and a venue could lose its liquor license for allowing black and white musicians to play together or allowing integrated audiences.
+So they offered no food, drinks, or dancing and thus evaded laws against race-mixing.

 Jackie Gleason once was an actual pool shark.
-He made all his own trick shots in The Hustler.
+He made all his trick shots in The Hustler.

-The 2015 film Experimenter is based on the true story of famed social psychologist Stanley Milgram, who in 1961 conducted a series of radical behavior experiments that tested the willingness of ordinary humans to obey an authority figure while administering electric shocks to strangers.
+The 2015 film Experimenter is based on the true story of famed social psychologist Stanley Milgram, who, in 1961, conducted a series of radical behavior experiments that tested the willingness of ordinary humans to obey an authority figure while administering electric shocks to strangers.

-In 1961, one giga FLOPS would have theoretically cost $8.3 trillion USD (adjusted to inflation) whereas today one giga FLOPS cost about 8 cents.
+In 1961, one Giga FLOPS would have theoretically cost USD 8.3 trillion (adjusted to inflation), whereas today, one Giga FLOPS cost about 8 cents.

-The Rolling Stones would never have been formed if Keith Richards and Mick Jagger hadn't accidentally met at a train station in 1961.
+The Rolling Stones would never have been formed if Keith Richards and Mick Jagger hadn’t accidentally met at a train station in 1961.
 Richards struck up a conversation with Jagger about the blues records that he was carrying.
-The connection was instant and the rest is history.
+The connection was instant, and the rest is history.

 Pampers disposable diapers were available for the first time.

-Le Bateau, an original Matisse painting hung in New York's Museum of Modern Art (MOMA) for 47 days in 1961 before a visitor pointed out they'd hung it upside down.
+Le Bateau, an original Matisse painting, hung in New York’s Museum of Modern Art (MOMA) for 47 days in 1961 before a visitor pointed out they’d hung it upside down.

-Jimmy Dean who performed the song Big Bad John in 1961 is also the founder of the Jimmy Dean Sausage Company.
+Jimmy Dean, who performed the song Big Bad John in 1961, is also the founder of the Jimmy Dean Sausage Company.

 Laura Bullion, the female outlaw member of Butch Cassidy and the Sundance Kid's gang, the Wild Bunch, lived until 1961.

-Mothra Godzilla's frenemy) actually first appeared in a 1961 novel called The Luminous Fairies and Mothra.
-Mothra's film debut, 1961's Mothra, was an adaptation of this novel.
+Mothra Godzilla’s frenemy) first appeared in a 1961 novel called The Luminous Fairies and Mothra.
+Mothra’s film debut, 1961’s Mothra, was an adaptation of this novel.

 Dan Rather was responsible for the first-ever display of a meteorological surveillance radar on television.
 It may have helped convince an estimated 350,000 people to evacuate their homes from the path of Hurricane Carla.

-Hurricane Esther was formed in 1961 and was the first hurricane ever to be discovered by a satellite even before meteorologists knew it existed.
+Hurricane Esther was formed in 1961 and was the first hurricane ever to be discovered by a satellite, even before meteorologists knew it existed.

-Until 1961 all YMCAS required swimmers to swim naked and the rule only changed because parents petitioned a school board to allow boys to wear swim trunks to swim practice.
+Until 1961, all YMCAS required swimmers to swim naked, and the rule only changed because parents petitioned a school board to allow boys to wear swim trunks to swim practice.

 RIP, Scandals, Sad and Odd News

 The US Air Force accidentally dropped two Mark 39 nuclear bombs in North Carolina, each more than 250 times the destructive power of the Hiroshima bomb, but neither exploded.
-A single safety switch out of four prevented detonation of one of those bombs.
+A single safety switch out of four prevented the detonation of one of those bombs.

 The Berlin Wall was called the 'Anti-Fascist Protection Wall' (Antifaschistischer Schutzwall) by its builders.